-- 44. Applicants will be automatically placed on the waiting list for Harrow school(s) ranked higher on the Common Application Form than any school already offered unless they indicate they do not wish to remain on the waiting list.
-For schools maintained by other LA's, Harrow will request that Harrow residents are automatically placed on waiting lists, However, applicants will be advised to check the policy for maintaining boroughs. - 45.
+- 44. When acting as a maintaining LA, Harrow will accept a change of preferences or preference order (including reinstated or additional preferences) from home LAs for maintained schools and academies in its area. - 45.
+Harrow, when acting as a maintaining LA, after National Offer Day will continue to maintain the waiting list for all schools with the LA and coordinate offers. - 46.
+Harrow, when acting as a home LA, will set a timetable for making offers post National Offer Day and publish this on Harrow Council's website.
+The second round of offers will be made the week beginning 29 March 2021 at the very latest.
+Subsequent offers will initially be made every two weeks and from the beginning of June offers will be made weekly. - 47.
+Harrow, when acting as a home LA, will determine and state here that after preferences expressed in accordance with paragraph 7 above have been determined, applicants may express additional preferences before the start of the school term.
+The number of additional preferences will be unrestricted. - 48.
+Applicants will be automatically placed on the waiting list for Harrow school(s) ranked higher on the Common Application Form than any school already offered unless they indicate they do not wish to remain on the waiting list.
+For schools maintained by other LA's, Harrow will request that Harrow residents are automatically placed on waiting lists, However, applicants will be advised to check the policy for maintaining boroughs. - 49.
 Applicants on the waiting list for a higher ranked school, after a school place has been allocated, are indicating they prefer this school to the school already allocated.
 If at a later date a place is offered from the waiting list, this new offer will supersede any previous offer, which will then be withdrawn under the co-ordinated admission arrangements.